anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest remedy for anger is delay.
+Quote: Love is composed of a single soul inhabiting two bodies.

-By: Seneca the Younger
+By: Aristotle